Hubli Airport

 Hubli Airport (IATA: HBX, ICAO: VOHB) is a domestic airport serving the twin cities of Hubballi and Dharwad in the state of Karnataka, India.
 It is situated in Gandhi Nagar, 8 km from Hubballi and 20 km from Dharwad.
 It is connected with 10 destinations throughout the country.
 The airport has been made self-reliant in terms of electricity generation, with the commissioning of an 8 megawatt (MW) ground-mounted grid-connected photovoltaic solar plant in April 2021.

+Beside the existing terminal, a new, larger terminal is being constructed to meet the rapidly rising traffic and demands.
+Its foundation stone was laid by Prime Minister Narendra Modi in March 2024, and construction began in the same month.
+It is slated to be completed by the end of 2026.